-JavaScript Data Grid: Undo / Redo Edits
+JavaScript Grid: Undo / Redo Edits | AG Grid

 Users can change the contents of cells through the following grid features:

 This Undo / Redo feature is designed to be a recovery mechanism for user editing mistakes.
-Performing grid operations that change the row / column order, e.g. sorting, filtering and grouping, will clear the undo / redo stacks.
+Performing data updates (except for cell edits), or grid operations that change the row / column order, e.g. sorting, filtering and grouping, will clear the undo / redo stacks.

 Enabling Undo / Redo